DataWookie/exegetic-new-site/content/training/docker.md

 https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b
 -->

-Docker is a tool which makes it easier to create, deploy and run applications using containers.
+Docker is a tool for creating, deploying and running applications using containers.
 A container encapsulates a complete execution environment.
 As a result the container can be run on any hardware or operating system that supports Docker.

 This course will teach you everything that you need to know to start using Docker.